VikParuchuri/pdftext/README.md

 I used a benchmark set of 200 pdfs extracted from [common crawl](https://huggingface.co/datasets/pixparse/pdfa-eng-wds), then processed by a team at HuggingFace.

 For each library, I used a detailed extraction method, to pull out font information, as well as just the words.
 This ensured we were comparing similar performance numbers.
+I formatted the text similarly when extracting - newlines after lines, and double newlines after blocks.
+For pdfplumber, I could only do the newlines after lines, since it doesn't recognize blocks.

 For the alignment score, I extracted the text, then used the rapidfuzz library to find the alignment percentage.
 I used the text extracted by pymupdf as the pseudo-ground truth.